crowdAI/crowdai-musical-genre-recognition-starter-kit/Round2_Packaging_Guidelines.md

 ### Building a docker image
 In this step, we use [repo2docker](https://github.com/jupyter/repo2docker) to convert your source code to a docker image.
 `repo2docker` uses the `environment.yml` file in your repository, to build a fresh conda environment and make it available as a docker image.
+We also name this image as `my_submission_image`.

 ### Execution of Docker Image
 Then we use the docker image created in the previous step to create a new container named `my_submission_container` (which can be replaced by any arbitrary string), and execute it by passing the following parameters :